 With quite a few costs to consider, it often makes sense to spread the initial cost of your boat over time.

 Finance gives you greater flexibility and less up-front costs, but not all plans are created equal, and comparing all options can be overwhelming.
+You can calculate the cost of repayments using a boat finance payment calculator.

 Credit One can save you money and make the process plain sailing by getting the best rate for your circumstances.
 They offer low rates on boat finance from 3.99% and you can apply online in just 60 seconds.